AdguardTeam/AGLint/README.md

 ### `inconsistent-hint-platforms`

 Check if the hint platforms are targeted inconsistently.
+This means that the same platform is targeted in the `PLATFORM` hint, but excluded in the `NOT_PLATFORM` hint at the same time (or vice versa).

 - **Severity:** `error` (2)
 - **Options:** none